Skip to content

 3. Install — Composer dependencies are installed on the server using the Netsons PHP binary

-4. Upload assets — Built CSS/JS assets are uploaded via SCP
+4. Upload assets — Built CSS/JS assets are uploaded from the runner via SCP

 5. First deploy — If first deploy, generates APP_KEY and runs configured seeders